petergrace1618/Live-Project-MVC/README.md

 ```
 ---

-### Fix Duplicating Awards Seeding
+### Story 3: Fix Duplicating Awards Seeding
-When you run the project, the SeedAwards method in the Startup file seeds the database with Awards.
+> When you run the project, the SeedAwards method in the Startup file seeds the database with Awards.
 However, if you run the project again, those same Awards are added to the database again.
 Find out why the Awards are being duplicated every time the project is run and implement your solution.

 **Solution:**